deniscostadsc/playground/solutions/beecrowd/1552/problem.md

 The input consists of several test cases.
 The first line of input contains an integer C that determines the number of test cases.
-Each test case starts with a sigle positive integer $n$ ($n \leq 500$), which stands for the number of people in the group.
-Follow then n lines, each of them representing one person of the group by  one's coordinates $x$ and $y$ in the mesh ($0 \leq x, y \leq 10^4$).
+Each test case starts with a sigle positive integer $n (n \leq 500)$, which stands for the number of people in the group.
+Follow then n lines, each of them representing one person of the group by  one's coordinates $x$ and $y$ in the mesh ($0 \leq x, y \leq 10^4)$.

 ## Output

 For each test case, your program is meant to output a line containing the value with two decimal places of precision relative to the minimum length of web, in meters, needed to connect all the people in the group.
 Watch for the decimal mark is . (dot), not , (comma).